Nightmare on the Wall (Street)

 The other source of light-keeping-on revenue around here are the affiliate partners.
 These are companies and products I do choose.
 You can tell which ones, because I write a full post about them describing why I endorse them.
 But this is tough.
 There is very little out there I think enough of to recommend to you.

-I’m excited that I have finally found a fifth and hope to have a post up about them shortly.
+I’m excited that I have finally found a fourth and hope to have a post up about them shortly.
 You won’t believe what the product is, but I’m already very happily using it myself.

 Oh, and if you are wondering why I don’t have an affiliate relationship with Vanguard, it is simply because they don’t have them.
 Maybe someday…